Flag

 Economy

 Bolivia's economy is characterized by state control and interventionist policies, with significant nationalization of strategic sectors such as energy and mining.
-Despite having the lowest inflation rate in the region, the economy faces challenges including low foreign direct investment, high public debt, and a fragile financial system, compounded by recent downgrades from multiple rating agencies due to poor fiscal policies and low reserves.
+Despite having the lowest inflation rate in the region, the economy is fragile, facing challenges like low foreign direct investment, high public debt, and liquidity issues in the banking sector, which have led to a parallel market for dollars.
+Recent downgrades by multiple rating agencies reflect concerns over Bolivia's economic stability and fiscal policies.

 Floating Section Image